 If we want to fight burnout, we need to address the gender funding gap.
 We need allies to help with the lack of financial stability in the form of loans, government support, and crowdfunding.

-The Phoenix Brand Consultancy® helps startup founders attract customers and funding.
+The Phoenix Brand Consultancy® helps startups attract and keep customers.
 Our tools are razor-sharp positioning and memorable branding.